 The town's appearance seems close to the reality, as Debora LaFave, a native who chairs the Select Board, describes the town as "a place where everyone knows everyone else."

-"We could be Norman Rockwell's Christmas card!"
+"We could be Norman Rockwell's Christmas card!" she exclaims.

 A few, scattered early arrivals appeared in 1764, but the township dated its official settlement as 1769, when Captain Matthew Ketchum, Col. William Bullock and Nicholas Clark came with their families.
 The small community, incorporated in 1798, was named for Clark, and the first generations of settlers farmed the fertile valley west of what's now Route 8, along the shoreline of the Hoosic River's North Branch headwaters.